An interior design studio creating spaces with soul

 A CTO pendant sprouts from the glossy ceiling while the Hermes wallpaper grows a garden of lush flora.

-The dining room in a 1915 Willis Polk Berkeley residence
+The blue-walled dining room in a 1915 Willis Polk Berkeley residence

 Project goal: to take a revered turn-of-the-century home and bring it into modernity.
 What is that 1969 floor lamp by Franco Albini and Franca Helg